 How it Feels to Me

-You may also be interested my picture book, How it Feels to Me – an introduction to sensory processing for readers of all ages.
+You may also enjoy the picture book I’m co-creating with an autistic illustrator Gracie Klumpp.
+How it Feels to Me is an introduction to sensory processing for readers of all ages.

 Return to the